json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/services.md

 IResourceCommandService <|-- IRemoveFromRelationshipService
 ```

-In order to take advantage of these interfaces you first need to register the service for each implemented interface.
+To take advantage of these interfaces, register the service for each implemented interface.

 ```c#
 public class ArticleService : ICreateService<Article, long>, IDeleteService<Article, long>